18F/handbook/docs/03-policies/2019-summit.md

 ### Prepare for your flight

 - Download offline copies of Google docs for working without Wi-Fi
-- If you plan to get Wi-Fi on your flight, purchase it before you board because it’s cheaper
+- If you plan to get Wi-Fi on your flight, purchase it before you board because it's cheaper
 - Have printed copies of your backup codes for accessing Google Apps
 - Begin taking some Emergen-C or Airborne to prep your immune system
 - A number of folks use the Thieves Oil as it kills germs & boosts immunity
 - Get lots of rest and drink plenty of water before travels so you can be your sharpest, healthiest self on the first day of the Summit.
-- Get a ride to the airport so you don’t have to expense the cost of parking your car for the duration of the Summit.
+- Get a ride to the airport so you don't have to expense the cost of parking your car for the duration of the Summit.

 ### Reduce your footprint